FORARE IL CEMENTO

 Preparing the core drill for drilling.

-This is one of the most critical components.
+Enjoy this guide to drilling into concrete?
+Read on to discover one of the most critical components.
 An unsecured sled can cause problems.

 • Make sure the threads of the barrel and the spindle of the machine are clean.